- Fast Facts

 The prices listed below are for payments made by check/cash.

-In parenthesis is the amount if you pay by credit card (includes a convenience fee).
+In (parenthesis) is the amount if you choose to pay by credit card (includes a convenience fee).

 Veggie Share Prices

-Home delivery members (through Logical Living Fresh Expreess) pay $390 ($402), which includes delivery.
+Home delivery members pay $390 ($402), which includes delivery from Logical Living Fresh Express.

 Fruit Share Prices